dotnet/docs/docs/core/testing/unit-testing-mstest-analyzers-MSTEST0001.md

 ## Rule description

-By default, MSTest runs tests sequentially which can lead to severe performance limitations.
-It is recommended to enable assembly attribute `[Parallelize]` or if the assembly is known to not be parallelizable, to use explicitly the assembly level attribute `[DoNotParallelize]`.
+By default, MSTest runs tests within the same assembly sequentially, which can lead to severe performance limitations.
+It is recommended to enable assembly attribute `[Parallelize]` to run tests in parallel, or if the assembly is known to not be parallelizable, to use explicitly the assembly level attribute `[DoNotParallelize]`.

 ## How to fix violations